Matthew Hood: Personal life

+In June 2019, he married Josh MacAlister, founder of Frontline, who has since become Member of Parliament for Whitehaven and Workington.
+They live in Penrith, Cumbria.

 Career

 Hood trained to be an economics teacher through Teach First in 2007, teaching in Edmonton, Tottenham.
 He went on to become a policy adviser at the Department for Education, then North East Regional Director at Teach First, before becoming assistant head at Morecambe's Heysham High School (now Bay Leadership Academy).

 In 2015 he founded the Institute for Teaching, a charity focused on developing and improving teachers' expertise.
 In March 2018 the Institute for Teaching merged with Ambition School Leadership to become Ambition Institute, an education charity tackling educational disadvantage through evidence-based professional development for teachers and school leaders.